lyckantropen/moonlight_hdr_launcher/README.md

 Download [latest release here](https://github.com/lyckantropen/moonlight_hdr_launcher/releases/latest/).

-Simply launch `install.exe`.
+Unzip and launch the installer.
 At some point there will be a dialog window asking you to rescan for games in GeForce Experience.
 Only then the last part of the script can succeed.
 The installer will try restarting GeForce Experience.
 Now in Shield or Moonlight you should see the new entry.
 If you're not seeing it, try rebooting your PC.

 **Note**: I haven't been able to get the cover art to work for me.
-Maybe you can get better mileage.
+If you know how to do it, please reach out.

 ## Description